-Giraffe horns are not actually called horns but ossicones and both female and male giraffe have them.
-Ossicones are formed from ossified cartilage and are covered in skin.
+Giraffe horns are not actually called horns but ossicones which are boney projections of the skull covered with furred skin.
+Both female and male giraffe have ossicles.

-Both female and male giraffe have a main pair of ossicones.
-While female ossicones are often thin and tufted, male giraffe normally have thicker ossicones that become bald on top as a result of frequent necking.
-In some species males grow a second pair of ossicones behind the first pair, as well as prominent ossicone in front of the main pair.
-This median (middle) ossicone of the male adult Northern and Reticulated giraffe are on average considerably larger than those of the Masai and Southern giraffe – a key morphological feature which further divides giraffe into different species.
+Both female and male giraffe have a main pair of ossicones at the top of their head.
+While female ossicones are often thin and tufted with hair, male giraffe normally have thicker ossicones that become bald on top as a result of frequent necking.
+In some giraffe species males grow a second pair of ossicones behind the first pair on the back of the skull, as well as a prominent median (middle) ossicone on the forehead.
+This median ossicone of the male adult northern and reticulated giraffe are on average considerably larger than those of the Masai and southern giraffe – a key morphological feature which further divides giraffe into different species.

-Ossifications on the head of male giraffe add weight, which often increases with age enabling them to deliver ever heavier blows during necking contests.
+As male giraffe fight with each other, the bones of the ossicones and skull continue to accumulate boney deposits or ossifications that add weight over time, enabling them to deliver ever heavier blows during necking contests.
 Fatal combat is rare but does occur.